alazyto/Aplikacja-pogodowa/README.md

 # Aplikacja-pogodowa

-nazwa is a web-oriented weather forecast application that lets you create an account, login and check the weather in every town on the globe.
+MeteoWeather is a web-oriented weather forecast application that lets you create an account, login and check the weather in every town on the globe.
 You can also write and save your notes in it.
 You can see it running here: url

 HOW TO USE